Anaesthetics work by desensitising an area of the body. Topical anaesthetics are often used to numb parts of the skin prior to a minor procedure.

 These work by preventing chemicals from reacting with nerve endings under the skin, a process which plays an integral role in the transmission of pain signals to the brain.
-By interfering with this reaction, the treatments stop pain signals from being sent to the brain and reduce the amount of pain felt, creating numbness in the area of application.
+By interfering with this reaction, EMLA stops pain signals from being sent to the brain and reduce the amount of pain felt, creating numbness in the area of application.

 Creams and sprays are the typical form of issue for dermal anesthesia.